lethang7794/fcj-serverless-with-cdk-workshop/content/workshop-4.md

 date: 2025-07-09T14:12:25+07:00
 ---

-# Infrastructure as code for serverless app with AWS Cloud Development Kit (CDK)
+# Infrastructure as code for serverless app with AWS CDK (Cloud Development Kit)

 ## Introduction